SoMuchForSubtlety/f1viewer/README.md

         ]
     }

-Save it as `config.json` in the same Folder as the F1Viewer binary
+Save `sample-config.json` as `config.json` in the same Folder as the F1Viewer binary and edit it so it fits your needs.

 ### CUSTOM COMMANDS
 You can execute custom commands, for example to launch a different player.
 These are set in the config under `custom_playback_options`.
 You can add as many as you want.